 If you have toddlers and are considering trekking out to Disneyland Paris, I have a better solution: Jardin d’Acclimatation.
-It is directly on Line 1 of the Paris metro (about 2 km away from the Champs Elysées), and has tons of rides for the little ones.
+The theme park is directly on Line 1 of the Paris metro (about 1.5 miles away from the Champs Elysées), and has tons of rides for the little ones.

 Not so fun facts: During the Siege of Paris (1870-1871), many of the animals in the zoo were cooked and served to starving Parisians.
 In addition, from 1871 to 1930, there was a “human zoo” at the park for rich Parisians, displaying people of color that were brought over from French colonies in Africa and the West Indies, which thankfully no trace exists today.